elfmz/far2l/README.md

 To eliminate libuchardet requirement to reduce far2l dependencies by cost of losing automatic charset detection functionality: add `-DUSEUCD=no`

-To build with Python plugin: add argument `-DPYTHON=yes`  but you must have installed additional packages within yours system: libpython3-dev libffi-dev python3-venv
+To build with Python plugin: add argument `-DPYTHON=yes` but you must have installed additional packages within yours system:
+`libpython3-dev`,
+`libffi-dev`,
+`python3-venv`.

 To control how RAR archives will be handled in multiarc: